GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 • First-year road tax, billed at registration.
 For 151–225cc in Bagmati: NPR 6,500 + NPR 300 renewal charge = NPR 6,800.
 Below 150cc: roughly NPR 3,000–3,500.
 Above 225cc steps up further.

-• Comprehensive insurance (mandatory if financed, else optional).
+• Comprehensive insurance (required if financed, optional otherwise).
 Premium is 1.5% of declared value for bikes under 5 years old.
 On a Rs 3 lakh bike: ~NPR 4,500/year plus third-party.

-• Number plate, embossing, and registration kit: NPR 1,500–3,000 depending on province and whether you opt for embossed plates.
+• Number plate, embossing, and registration kit: NPR 1,500–3,000 depending on province and whether the plates are embossed.

 Ex-showroom 2,99,900